 In order to overcome this calculation fatigue, Odoo has a tool on their website that can give you an estimate of how much you will be charged monthly.
 But beware – if you require plenty of applications, you might end up getting charged the same as many of the premium enterprise solutions on the market.

-Odoo offer a 15-day free trial.
+Odoo offers a 15-day free trial.
 During this time, you can drag and drop applications in order to test them out for free.

 Should You Choose Odoo?